Apple Studio Display review

 You can also use it as a monitor for a Windows PC, but you’ll be missing out on certain features.
 This means the Studio Display is one of the more niche products Apple has released, and if you’re not in the rather narrow market that the Studio Display has been made for (creative professionals already invested in the Apple ecosystem), then this isn’t going to be a product for you.

 As far as monitors go, the Studio Display is very expensive, starting at $1,599 (£1,499 / AU$2,499).
-While creative professionals may not think this price is terribly high, for mainstream users that’s a big price tag for a 27-inch display.
+Creative pros may not balk at that figure, but that’s a big price tag for a 27-inch display for mainstream users.

 Touch decisions